A DUI charge can affect your job, finances, and ability to drive again. A Cleveland DUI lawyer can help you to get your life back on track.

 Being convicted of an OVI or DUI charge can be a life-changing experience for those involved.
 Many are concerned about their future, their ability to work, and their freedom — Left feeling like “life is over” after they’ve been arrested.
 An experienced Ohio DUI attorney can help you build a case to get the BEST verdict for your future.
 We focus on several factors in your arrest like why you were stopped, why you may have been tested, or if the tests were conducted properly.
-Contact us today for help defending your rights and freedoms.
+Contact the law office today for help defending your rights and freedoms.

 The process to charge someone that’s been accused of a crime begins with an arrest.
 If the police have reason to believe that someone has committed a crime, the accused can be taken into custody.
 Police will usually start by asking basic questions like name and address to identify a person, and then they’ll often pivot to more specific questions related to the incident.
 At some point during this, you should have been read your “Miranda warnings.”

 You have the right to remain silent to avoid disclosing evidence that could potentially be self-incriminating, as well as the right to an attorney to defend you in court.
 Those are your unwavering rights that must be recited upon taking someone into custody.
 Take note of when these rights are read to you, as it could be helpful information for your attorney.

 When you’ve been taken down to the station, police will fingerprint you and get your photograph to update their records.
 Once this is done, you should be granted the opportunity to contact your criminal defense lawyer.
 If you don’t have a lawyer, get a loved one to book a consultation with a lawyer on your behalf.
 It’s important that you do NOT disclose any details about your case over the phone with your loved ones, as those calls are monitored.